applied-systems-biology/jipipe-website/content/documentation/standard-library/r-integration.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The standard library contains nodes that allow to run R scripts using the [RCaller](https://github.com/jbytecode/rcaller) library that allows to run any existing R installation.
+The standard library contains nodes that allow to run R scripts.
 This means that you will need to install a distribution of [R](https://www.r-project.org/).

 {{% notice info %}}